truecharts/public/charts/stable/kiwix-serve/docs/installation_notes.md

 For 1 `.zim` file:

 - Enter the download link in the `DOWNLOAD` field box.
-You have to remove the link afterwards, otherwise it will re-download the file on each start.
+You have to remove the link afterwards, otherwise it will keep re-downloading the file on each start.

 For 1 or more `.zim` files: